 - Be respected for who you are and what you bring to the table.

-Here are some of the things we can focus on in addition to what you bring to the table:
+Here are some of the focus areas we may cover in executive coaching, in addition to what you bring to the table:

-- Communication that builds loyalty and supports the bonds between team members.
+- Communicating to build loyalty and support the bonds between team members.

 - Developing leadership abilities.